FirstLegoLeague/displaySystem/readme.md

 And reload the page.
 Voilà, the clock is visible by default.
 You can also do this with other modules.

+Also, you probably always want to use the page in full screen mode.
+To enable full screen, press `F11`.

 ### Using the control window

 Since the display can be controlled by javascript, you could create a control window with buttons and such to control everything.
 You may set this up with two monitors, one facing the audience and one facing you.
 This way, you can control the screen without having buttons visible.